Supermac30/A-Game-A-Day/Tic Tac Toe/README.md

 # Tic-Tac-Toe
 This is a version of TicTacToe written in the javascript framework p5.js.
 Creating this game taught me how to create an AI with a minimax algorithm.

-A possibility tree is created and a recursive algorithm checks it for the best possible move.
+A possibility tree is created and a recursive algorithm looks through it for the best possible move.
 This algorithm can be less computationally expensive if alpha beta pruning is implemented and if symmetrical TicTacToe boards aren't checked more than once.

 I found that playing the same game over and over with the AI putting the X at the top left corner is boring so I started the game on easy mode where the first move is completely random.